shaisachs/the-check/README.md

 Augusta peeked over her shoulder and let out a low whistle.

-The room was a chaos of cardboard: towers that leaned precariously, narrow passages between stacks, labels written in Johnny’s elegant handwriting—every letter precise, elegant, and a touch theatrical.
+The room was a chaos of cardboard: towers that leaned precariously, narrow passages between stacks, labels written in elegant handwriting - every letter precise, elegant, and a touch theatrical.

 Augusta crouched.
 “Let’s see.
-Receipts A–C, 1998–2002.”
+Receipts A-C, 1998–2002.”
 She checked another.
 “Pie Orders, 1998.”

+// todo: remove mention of johnny
 She scanned the wall of boxes.
-“Johnny catalogued… everything?”
+“Johnny catalogued... everything?”

 Frankie rubbed her face.
 “He liked patterns.
 Or maybe he liked the idea of them.”

 Augusta lifted the lid of a box, releasing a dusty breath that smelled faintly of old paper and cinnamon.
 Inside were bundles of receipts tied with red-and-white baker’s twine.
-Each bundle had annotations: little circles around menu items, arrows between orders, tiny notes like *ask about her sister*, *same order every Thursday*, *avoid seating them near table 2—acoustic issues?*.
+Each bundle had annotations: little circles around menu items, arrows between orders, tiny notes like *ask about her sister*, *same order every Thursday*, *avoid seating them near table 2 - acoustic issues?*.

 “You have an archive,” Augusta whispered.

 Frankie’s groan was half-embarrassment, half-affection.

 Augusta pulled one bundle free and set it on the counter like it was fragile.
-Johnny’s handwriting curled in soft loops along the margins.
+The handwriting curled in soft loops along the margins.
 Each slip felt like a miniature diary entry from someone who had always noticed more than he let on.

-“He really saw people,” Augusta murmured.

-“Yeah,” Frankie said quietly.
-“He did.”

 The dining room felt suddenly smaller, or maybe warmer—memory pressing in without suffocating.

-### 7. Augusta’s idea — digitizing Johnny’s receipts

 The next morning, Augusta arrived with a flatbed scanner that looked suspiciously fresh for something she claimed to have “borrowed.”
 It took up half the counter, its cord snake-trailing behind the pie display.